luphysics/PyMODA/README.md

 - Whenever you want to update, open a terminal in `PyMODA` and run `git pull`.

 ## Preparing to run

 When the code is downloaded and Python is installed, you'll need to install the dependencies.

+#### Windows

-To do this, open a terminal in the `PyMODA` folder and run the command `python packages/install.py`.
-This will require elevated permissions, e.g. "Run as adminstrator" on Windows or `sudo` on macOS/Linux.
+Open an administrator terminal in the `PyMODA` folder, and run the command `python packages/install.py`.

+#### macOS/Linux

+Open a terminal in the `PyMODA` folder.
+Run the command `sudo python3 packages/install.py`.

+> :warning: When using a particular Python version, the python command/path must be added as a command-line argument.
+For example, run `sudo python3.7 packages/install.py python3.7` to install dependencies for `python3.7`.

+## Running PyMODA

 To start PyMODA, run `python src/main.py` from the same terminal.

-Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](docs/developer-guide.md#command-line-arguments)).
+> :warning: Linux users also need to specify the path to the MATLAB Runtime using a command-line argument (see [command-line arguments](docs/developer-guide.md#command-line-arguments)).

 > Tip: If you experience any problems, check the [Common Issues](docs/common-issues.md) document.

+## Creating a shortcut

+In the launcher window, press "Create shortcut" to create a shortcut to easily open PyMODA.
+This has different behaviour on different operating systems:

+#### Windows

+A desktop shortcut will be created.

+#### macOS/Linux

+An alias will be added, which provides the `pymoda` command to launch PyMODA.
+The alias will be added to `~/.bashrc`, and if Zsh is installed, to `~/.zshrc`.

+> :warning: This will not take effect in currently open shells.
+Open a new terminal to try it out.

+> Tip: The `-runtime` argument does not need to be specified when using the `pymoda` command, as long as it was provided to the instance of PyMODA which created the alias.

 ## Performance and efficiency